 Everyone’s genetics are different, even people in the same family.

-Results are going to get less and less as a program goes on, that is why programs need to evolve and challenge in different ways.
+Results will get less and less as a program goes on, so programs need to evolve and challenge in different ways.

 Principle of Progressive Overload